Copado Continuous Delivery Overview

 There are several things regarding user permissions you should bear in mind when working with Copado Continuous Delivery:

-- Copado runs deployments using the org credentials for each environment.
-This security feature allows teams to define different credentials for different users on each environment.
+- Copado runs deployments using the credentials for each environment.
+This security feature allows teams to define different credentials for different users in each environment.

-- Only someone with the Copado Release Manager license can deploy to production orgs.
-If you want to enable Continuous Delivery to automatically deploy certain kinds of user stories to production orgs, someone with a Copado Release Manager license will need to assign a default org credential to the production org.
+- Only someone with the Copado Admin license can deploy to production orgs or create validation deployments against production orgs.
+If you want to enable Continuous Delivery to automatically deploy certain kinds of user stories to production orgs, someone with a Copado Admin license will need to assign a default credential to the production org.

 - Scheduled deployments or back-promotions in Continuous Delivery behave differently.
 These jobs are performed by the user that sets up the scheduled deployment or back-promotion.